-The extent that the Oceano and Santa Maria River faults impede groundwater flow within the aquifer materials is unknown, but movement on the faults as mapped by PG&E (2014) may suggest a possible impediment to flow with the Careaga Formation and, possibly, the Paso Robles Formation.
-PG&E (2014) suggests that the existence of the Santa Maria River Fault is "uncertain," but the water elevation contour maps of the NCMA (Figures 8 and 9, discussed in more detail in Section 3.3.1), may suggest that the Santa Maria River Fault plays a potential, but unknown, role in groundwater flow across the NCMA.
+It is unknown the extent to which the Oceano and Santa Maria River faults impede groundwater flow within the aquifer materials.
+However, movement on the faults, as mapped by PG&E (2014), may suggest a possible impediment to flow with the Careaga Formation and possibly the Paso Robles Formation.
+PG&E (2014) suggests that the existence of the Santa Maria River Fault is "uncertain."
+However the water elevation contour maps of the NCMA (Figures 8 and 9, discussed in more detail in Section 3.3.1) may suggest that the Santa Maria River Fault plays a potential, but unknown, role in groundwater flow across the NCMA.

-The Wilmar Avenue Fault generally forms the northern boundary of the NCMA, apparently acting as a barrier to groundwater flow from the older consolidated materials north of the fault, southward into the SMGB.
+The Wilmar Avenue Fault generally forms the northern boundary of the NCMA, apparently acting as a barrier to groundwater flow from the older consolidated materials north of the fault southward into the SMGB.
 There is no evidence, however, that the Wilmar Avenue Fault impedes alluvial flow in the Pismo Creek, Meadow Creek, or Arroyo Grande Creek alluvial valleys.